hannessalin/hannessalin.github.io/README.md

 <img src="/hannes-du-profile.jpeg" alt="Picture of Hanne Salin" style="width:200px; float:left; margin-right:10px;"/>
 I am currently the head of department of Road IT at the Swedish Transport Administration (STA), within the Division of Information and Communication Technology (ICT), managing a department of more than 70 project leaders, software engineers, test leaders, requirement specialists, architects and managers.
 Except my full-time work at STA, I am also working towards a PhD in cryptography, under the supervision of associate professor [Łukasz Krzywiecki](https://cs.pwr.edu.pl/krzywiecki/) at the [Wrocław University of Science and Technology](https://pwr.edu.pl/en/).
 My main research focus is secure group oriented signature and encryption schemes for connected and distributed infrastructures such as VANET and smart railway eco-systems.
 Particular interests within cryptography are provable security, signature schemes, and cryptographic accumulators.
 I am also working towards a PhD in microdata analysis at [Dalarna University](https://www.du.se/en), under the supervision of professor [Yves Rybarczyk](https://www.du.se/en/profile-page/?userId=1998846526).
 My research topic is data-driven decision management in software engineering, with a particular focus on inter- and transdisciplinary methods including managerial decision-making, combining organizational- and management theory with statistical analysis and data science.

-I have more than 7 years of experience as a security software engineer with focus on IT-security and secure software development.
-I previously worked as technical lead and later head of API development Sweden, at Nordea Bank, and before that as a software security consultant and software engineer.
-I have primarily worked with (IT-security) projects in the finance/banking and infrastructure domain.
+I have more than 7 years of experience as a security software engineer and developer with focus on IT-security and secure software development, and 5 years of experience as a manager including middle- and top management levels.
+I have primarily worked within finance and banking, and more recently the infrastructure domain.

 In my spare time, excluding research, I spend a lot of time with my family, running, weightlifting, hiking, cross-country skiing, reading fiction, philosophy and mathematics, and occasionally play and construct board games.